matthewwall/weewx-klimalogg/readme.txt

 Beware that this installation process will modify weewx.conf:

   Change wx_binding to kl_binding.
 Klimalogg works best with its own schema, not the wview schema that is the default for weewx.
-This requires a change the data binding from wx_binding to kl_binding in two places, the StdReport and StdArchive sections
+This requires changing the data binding from wx_binding to kl_binding in two places, the StdReport and StdArchive sections